-Annual revenues are conservatively estimated as a basis for preparation of the annual budget and City service programs.
+Annual revenues are conservatively estimated as a basis for preparation of the biennial budget and city service programs.

-Expenditures approved by the City Council in the annual budget define the City's spending limits for the upcoming fiscal year.
+Expenditures approved by the City Council in the annual budget define the city's spending limits for the upcoming fiscal year.
 Beyond the requirements of law, the City will maintain an operating philosophy of cost control and responsible financial management.

-- The City will maintain revenue and expenditure categories according to state statute and administrative regulation. - Current revenues will be sufficient to support current expenditures. - All revenue forecasts will be performed utilizing accepted analytical techniques. - All fees for services shall be reviewed and adjusted (where necessary) at least every three years to ensure that rates are equitable and cover the total cost of service, or that percentage of total service cost deemed appropriate by the City. - Revenues of a limited or indefinite term will be used for capital projects or one-time operating expenditures to ensure that no ongoing service program is lost when such revenues are reduced or discontinued. - Grant applications to fund new service programs with state or federal funds will be reviewed by the City, as they become available, with due consideration being given to whether locally generated revenues will be required to support these programs when outside funding is no longer available. - The City of Kirkland will establish and maintain Special Revenue Funds which will be used to account for proceeds from specific revenue sources to finance designated activities which are required by statute, ordinance, resolution or executive order.
+- The City will maintain revenue and expenditure categories according to state statute and administrative regulation. - Current revenues will be sufficient to support current expenditures. - All revenue forecasts will be performed utilizing accepted analytical techniques. - All fees for services shall be reviewed and adjusted (where necessary) at least every three years to ensure that rates are equitable and cover the total cost of service, or that percentage of total service cost deemed appropriate by the City. - Revenues of a limited or indefinite term will be used for capital projects or one-time operating expenditures to ensure that no ongoing service program is lost when such revenues are reduced or discontinued. - Grant applications to fund new service programs with state or federal funds will be reviewed by the City, as they become available, with due consideration being given to whether locally generated revenues will be required to support these programs when outside funding is no longer available.

-- Annual expenditures will be maintained within the limitations of annual revenues.
-The City will not use short-term borrowing to finance current operating needs without full financial analysis and prior approval of the City Council. - In order to ensure the continuity of services, the City will budget no more sales tax revenue than was received in the prior year as a hedge against possible future economic events. - Interest income revenue will be used to finance one-time capital or time-limited goods or services including debt service on councilmanic bond issues. - All authorized positions will be budgeted for a full year unless specifically designated by the City Council as a partial-year position. - The annual budget will be formally amended by the City Council as needed to acknowledge unforeseen expenditures.
+- The City of Kirkland will establish and maintain Special Revenue Funds which will be used to account for proceeds from specific revenue sources to finance designated activities which are required by statute, ordinance, resolution or executive order. - Biennial expenditures will be maintained within the limitations of biennial revenues.
+The City will not use short-term borrowing to finance current operating needs without full financial analysis and prior approval of the City Council. - In order to ensure the continuity of services, the City will budget no more sales tax revenue than was received in the prior year as a hedge against possible future economic events. - Interest income revenue will be used to finance one-time capital or time-limited goods or services including debt service on councilmanic bond issues. - All authorized positions will be budgeted for a full year unless specifically designated by the City Council as a partial-year position. - In the event that budget reductions are needed in order to balance revenues and expenditures, the City Council will provide policy direction to staff as to the priority order and combination for using the following strategies: - Raise revenue - Reduce expenditures - Use reserves - The use of reserves to balance the budget will only be used to address short term temporary revenue shortfalls and expenditure increases. - The biennial budget will be formally amended by the City Council as needed to acknowledge unforeseen expenditures.
 All requests for funding will be analyzed by Finance.
-The Council will be provided with a discussion of the legality and/or policy basis of the expenditure, the recommended funding source, an analysis of the fiscal impact and a review of all reserves and previously approved amendments since budget adoption. - A request will not be approved at the same meeting at which it is introduced unless it is deemed an urgent community issue by a supermajority vote of the City Council.
+The Council will be provided with a discussion of the legality and/or policy basis

+- of the expenditure, the recommended funding source, an analysis of the fiscal impact and a review of all reserves and previously approved amendments since budget adoption. - A request will not be approved at the same meeting at which it is introduced unless it is deemed an urgent community issue by a supermajority vote of the City Council.
 Requests made to Council outside of the formal budget adjustment process will be analyzed and presented to the Council for approval at the next regular Council meeting that allows sufficient time for staff to prepare an analysis and recommendation.